-- We advise you to exercise normal safety precautions in Brunei Darussalam.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Exercise normal safety precautions in Brunei Darussalam.
+Use common sense.
+Look out for suspicious behaviour.
+Monitor the media and other sources for changes to local conditions.

-- Penalties for drug and some other serious offences are severe in Brunei, and can include the death penalty.
+- Penalties for drug and some other serious offences can include the death penalty.

 Entry and exit

-Transit visas (valid for 72 hours) and single and multiple entry visas can be issued to Australian passport holders on arrival in Brunei.
-The visa fee must be paid in cash in either Brunei or Singapore dollars.
-There is a money changer in the arrival hall of the airport beyond the immigration control point, but no banking facilities.
+You can get a visa on arrival for transit (up to 72 hours) and single and multiple entry.
+You'll need to pay the visa fee in cash in either Bruneiean or Singaporean dollars.
+There is a money changer at the airport before the immigration control point, but no ATMs or banking facilities.

 Safety and security

 Serious crime is rare.
 Foreigners are occasionally the victims of petty crime, such as theft and burglary.

 - Carry only what you need.
 Leave other valuables, in a secure location.